Applications are due January 3 for admission in the upcoming fall semester. Applicants are only accepted for the fall semester.

-Applicants to the Doctor of Philosophy in Pharmaceutical Health Services Research should possess a bachelor's or master's degree from an accredited college or university.
+Applicants to the PhD in Pharmaceutical Health Services Research should possess a bachelor's or master's degree from an accredited college or university.
 Applicants without a bachelor of science in pharmacy or a doctor of pharmacy degree will be considered as students can be successful in the program with no previous pharmacy related education and/or experience.

 All applicants must submit the following materials to be considered for admission: